Social Recovery

 How recovery works

 - Shards are distributed.
-Keeplas runs Shamir locally on your device, wraps each shard with ML-KEM-768, and sends one per contact.
+Keeplas runs Shamir locally on your device, wraps each contact's shard with ML-KEM-768, and sends one per contact.
 Plaintext shards never exist outside memory.

 Picking a threshold